01 of 05

 The Basic Finishing Option

 This option refers to taking a basement that is entirely unfinished, then adding the framing, sheetrock, and other elements to turn it into a finished living space.
-It surprises many people to learn that this is actually a cheaper option that a full-scale remodeling of a basement that is already finished.
+It surprises many people to learn that this is actually a cheaper option than a full-scale remodeling of a basement that is already finished.
 The reason for this is that it cost more to demolish and rebuild than it does to start from scratch.

 A basement refinish involves framing, running whatever mechanicals are necessary, installing wall, ceiling, and floor finishes, and painting or wallpapering.
 On average, the cost for a basic finish job falls anywhere from $6,500 for a DIY job to $20,000 if you are hiring a carpenter to assist, but costs can go much higher for larger spaces.
 Note that these average costs do not include major plumbing or electrical work.
 If your space will include a new bathroom or other specialty features, these costs will need to be added separately (see ala carte pricing, below).